A consolidated and accessible security proof for finite-size decoy-state quantum key distribution: Preliminaries

-Although this expression does not take the probability of the protocol aborting into account (and thus does not directly match the definition of secrecy) we can see that the secrecy parameter loosely has an operational meaning in the sense that it describes the deviation from an ideal key for which $P_\mathrm{guess}(S|EC)_{U_{S}\otimes\rho_{EC}} = \frac{1}{|\mathcal{S}|}$ and $|\mathcal{S}| = 2^l$ is the number of possible keys of length $l$.
-This intuitive expression can serve as a general guideline to estimate the value of $\epsilon_\mathrm{sec}$ in practical scenarios.
+where $\Delta \leq \epsilon_\mathrm{sec}'$.
+However, any non-trivial bound $\Delta$ depends on the probability to abort the protocol, which is under Eve's control.
+Therefore, we cannot obtain a practical bound on Eq.~\eqref{eq:def_delta} directly.
+What we can bound is the second term in Eq.~\eqref{eq:expanded_security_def}, which includes the abort probability.
+Nevertheless, we can see that the parameter $\epsilon_\mathrm{sec}'$ loosely has an operational meaning in the sense that it describes the deviation from an ideal key for which $P_\mathrm{guess}(S|EC)_{U_{S}\otimes\rho_{EC}} = \frac{1}{|\mathcal{S}|}$ and $|\mathcal{S}| = 2^l$ is the number of possible keys of length $l$.
+This intuitive expression can serve as a general guideline to estimate the value of the security parameter $\epsilon$ in practical scenarios.

-All in all, based on the triangle inequality type arguments discussed above, the security parameter $\epsilon$ upper-bounds the probability for at least one of the following events occurring: the protocol did not abort and the key is distinguishable from an ideal key $U_S\otimes \rho_{EC}$, or the protocol did not abort and the keys $S_A$ and $S_B$ are not identical The main goal of the security proof is to bound all the terms appearing in Fig.~\ref{fig:prob_tree_protocol}, i.e. Eq.~\eqref{eq:expanded_security_def}, and derive an expression for the secure-key length $l$ such that the protocol is $\epsilon$-secure by either aborting or generating a key of length $l$.
+All in all, based on the triangle inequality type arguments discussed above, the security parameter $\epsilon$ upper-bounds the probability for at least one of the following events occurring: the protocol did not abort and the key is distinguishable from an ideal key $U_S\otimes \rho_{EC}$, or the protocol did not abort and the keys $S_A$ and $S_B$ are not identical.
+The main goal of the security proof is to bound all the terms appearing in Fig.~\ref{fig:prob_tree_protocol}, i.e. Eq.~\eqref{eq:expanded_security_def}, and derive an expression for the secure-key length $l$ such that the protocol is $\epsilon$-secure by either aborting or generating a key of length $l$.
 Deriving an operational expression for the first term in Eq.~\eqref{eq:expanded_security_def} is the goal of Sec.~\ref{sec:error_verification}.
 The second term requires more work, involving the quantum leftover hash lemma and bounding min-entropies, as discussed in Secs.~\ref{sec:preliminaries:distance_from_ideal_key}, \ref{sec:quantum_leftover_hash_lemma}, \ref{sec:decoy_state_bounds} and \ref{sec:secret_key_length}.